 (3) Age specific, routine physical examinations, inclusive of screenings for cancer as medically indicated.

-(4) Tuberculosis surveillance program inclusive of intake and annual testing and follow-up, treatment as medically indicated, and medical isolations as necessary to prevent transmission.
+(4) Tuberculosis surveillance program inclusive of intake and annual screening and follow-up, treatment as medically indicated, and medical isolations as necessary to prevent transmission.

 (5) Chronic disease clinics inclusive of regularly scheduled evaluations, medication monitoring and disease specific patient education.